JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 What did the jugglers do?”

-I was something dissatisfied with my daughter–not for letting Mr. Franklin kiss her; Mr. Franklin was welcome to THAT–but for forcing me to tell her foolish story at second hand.
+I was something dissatisfied with my daughter–not for letting Mr. Franklin kiss her; Mr. Franklin was welcome to _That_–but for forcing me to tell her foolish story at second hand.
 However, there was no help for it now but to mention the circumstances.
 Mr. Franklin’s merriment all died away as I went on.
 He sat knitting his eyebrows, and twisting